create3000/x_ite/docs/_posts/what's-new.md

 - Fixed fog calculation if visibilityRange is 0.
 - Changed handling of fallback css attribute display.
 - Package is now available via code.create3000.de and jsDelivr.
-- NPM is now the package management system.
+- npm is now the package management system.

 ## Cobweb 3.3 Released